Was Purnaiya the Brahman, a Traitor?

 In the opinion of Mohibbul Hasan, the author of 'History of Tipu Sultan', Purnaiya, Mir Sadiq and Badr-ul Zaman Khan remained loyal to the Sultan until the peace treaty of Srirangapatna in 1792.
 However, after that, they were allegedly bribed by the British and turned against the Sultan.

-"I think that the persons about the General are now leaning towards the idea of restoring a portion of the country to one of Tipu's sons.
-The plan would involve keeping garrisons in the forts and strongholds or collecting an annual tribute from the son.
-This proposal comes from Purnaiya, who has a vested interest in the future management of the country's revenues.
-While I do not agree with Purnaiya's assertion that the country cannot be settled without restoring part of it to Tipu's son, I am certain that it can be settled under any arrangement that you think proper, it is not quite clear that the most politic and most proper measure, and certainly the most generous one, would not be to place one of them in the government of part of it.
-This is a question of policy, which however has no relation whatever with the settlement of this country, and one upon which you might decide with as much propriety in Calcutta as you could in Srirangapatna".
+Colonel Arthur Wellesley shared his thoughts on the situation in a letter dated May 23, 1799, addressed to his brother Lord Mornington.
+In the letter, Colonel Wellesley mentioned that the people close to General Harris were considering the idea of returning a portion of the country to one of Tipu's sons.
+The plan would involve keeping garrisons in the forts and strongholds or receiving an annual tribute from the son.
+This proposal comes from Purnaiya, who clearly has personal interests in the future management of the country's revenues.
+While Colonel Wellesley do not agree with Purnaiya's claim that the country cannot be settled without restoring part of it to Tipu's son, he believes that it can be settled under any arrangement deemed appropriate by Lord Mornington.

-Following are some excepts from Arthur Wellesley's letter to Henry Wellesley, his younger brother, written on 30th May, 1799:
+Here are some excerpts from a letter written by Arthur Wellesley to his younger brother, Henry Wellesley, on May 30, 1799:

-"If you write anything to camp respecting your proposed arrangements, it will be necessary to caution them particularly to say nothing upon the subject to Purnaiya until the whole is ready for execution.
+"When communicating any information to the camp regarding your planned arrangements, it is necessary to caution them against disclosing anything to Purnaiya until all preparations are in place.
 This is because if one black man hears of your plan, it will spread like wildfire and become public knowledge.
-This will not only cause panic among the Musalmans, but it will also lead to intrigue and plotting.
-Furthermore, it is likely that some, if not all, of the Princes will attempt to escape.
-Until now, the Princes have been allowed to move freely and do as they please.
-If they are suddenly put under restraint, it will arouse suspicion among the Musalmans and have a negative impact.
-Therefore, the first step should be to inform the Sultan's family of the proposed changes and their future fate.
-Once they are aware of their fate, they should be kept under reasonable restraint until they are relocated away from Srirangapatna".
+This will not only cause panic among the Musalmans, but also result in intrigue and plotting.
+Furthermore, it is likely that some, if not all, of the princes will try to flee.
+Until now, the princes have been allowed to move freely and do as they please.
+Suddenly restricting their movements could raise suspicions about our intentions, potentially causing unrest among the Musalmans.

-In the end, Lord Wellesley, choose the five-year old Hindu prince Krishnaraja Wodeyar, over Fateh Hyder, and appointed Purnaiya as his regent.
+Ultimately, Lord Wellesley selected the five-year-old Hindu prince Krishnaraja Wodeyar over Fateh Hyder and appointed Purnaiya as his regent.

 richard-marquess-wellesley-governor-general-of-fort-william-bengal